Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 Integrations
 --------------------
-inkBoard dashboards can be extended using integrations.
+inkBoard dashboards can be extended using :doc:`integrations </integrations/index>`.
 This system is heavily inspired by the way Home Assistant handles its integrations, and it may come as no surprise that this was the original implementation of the programme.
 Generally, to add an integration to a dashboard, the appropriate configuration entry has to be added.
 This indicates to inkBoard it can import the integration.
 For most integrations, additional configuration may be required, for which their respective documentation has to be consulted.

 Not all integrations may be able to run in the designer, or run with limited features.
-For example, the ``system_tray`` integration does not allow removing the designer window from the taskbar.
+For example, the :doc:`/integrations/system_tray` integration does not allow removing the designer window from the taskbar.
 On the other hand, the designer also has a framework that allows integrations to add some functionality.
 This uses the treeview in the bottom of the UI.
-The ``homeassistant_client`` integration, for example, adds a treeview that allows you to view all elements connected to an entity.
+The :doc:`/integrations/homeassistant_client/index` integration, for example, adds a treeview that allows you to view all elements connected to an entity.

 inkBoard looks for integrations in two locations:
  - The internal integrations folder